alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-03-29-intro-cryptography 2.markdown

 date:   2020-03-29 09:15:16 +0200
 categories: cryptography
 ---
 This is the second part of Introduction to Cryptography.
+The post covers symmetric encryption with cypher block chaining, the principles behind DES and AES, asymmetric encryption with RSA and a little bit on validating authenticity.

 ### Symmetric Encryption with Cypher Block Chaining (CBC)